busoc/mmaconv/README.md

 ### range configuration file

 some of the commands accept a configuration files with a list of period during which activities where performed.
-The format of this configuration is given in this section
+The format of this configuration is given in this section.

+Important to repeat, this configuration should hold range when activities took place.

 The config file should be composed of at least one [[range]] section.
 Each of these sections should have two options: